DomBurf/JWTTokenCreator/README.md

 JWTTokenCreator
 =================

-Simple JWT token creator for debugging and testing purposes.
+Simple JSON (JWT) token creator for debugging and testing purposes.
+Can be invoked via the commandline for automated purposes.
+If invoked without arguments then you can enter these on the commandline.
+The generated JWT token is copied to the clipboard.

 Usage
 =================